interlockledger/rust-il2-iltags/README.md

 ## Dependencies

-This library has been developed to run without any external dependencies aside from the Rust standard library.
+This library has been developed to run without any external dependencies aside for the Rust standard library.

 ## License